 This practice is similar to the Out Loud Noting practice, with an extra piece thrown in.
-As with the noting practice, you’ll sit in a circle and note what is going on in your experience.
+As with the noting practice, you’ll sit in a circle and note what is going on in your present moment experience.
 After noting what is going on, the person will then name one of the six sense-doors: seeing, smelling, tasting, hearing, feeling, or thinking.
 If you want to simplify, you may remove smelling and tasting and just work with the four.
 For example, you may start by saying, “Right now I am noticing my breath… Hearing.”
 Then, the next person has to note something they are hearing.

 By naming a sense-door and giving the next person a specific experience to pay attention to, it can keep people on their toes.
 When you don’t know what sense-door you’re going to have to look at, it’s harder to get stuck in your head planning what you’re going to say.
 Also, you may be prompted to be mindful of something you’re not usually mindful of!

 Mindfulness Activities for Anxiety

 These are a few practices we’ve found helpful both in our own lives and working with groups for addressing anxiety.
 Of course there are many treatments and ways to work with anxiety.
 We offer these mindfulness activities for anxiety as a supplement to other practices and treatments.

 Body scans are a great introduction to mindfulness practice.
 This is more of a formal meditation practice that many of the other activities and exercises on this page, but it can be quite engaging.
 A body scan is the practice of moving slowly through the body and looking at what is present in each place.
 We like to start from the crown of the head and move toward the feet.